SavingTool/hmrc-income-tax/README.md

 - Personal Allowance
 - Income Tax
 - Employee National Insurance Contributions (Class 1, Category A only)
+- Employer National Insurance Contributions (Class 1, Category A only)
 - Student Loan Repayments (Plans 1, 2, 4, 5 or postgrad)
 - Pension annual allowance, including pension tapering
+- Corporation Tax (including marginal relief)
+- Apprenticeship Levy

+Rate data is also provided for dividend tax and VAT.

 Multiple versions of the HMRC rates can be supported, although only the follwing years have been implemented: